BevilaquaBruno/slim-api/README.md

 php -S localhost:8080 -t public public/index.php
 ```

+if you need help about slim micro framerwork - [Slim Official Website](https://www.slimframework.com/)

 Your Development server has running on [localhost:8080](localhost:8080)

 > Now you can send some POSTS, GETS, PUTS and DELETES through this url